 Enrollment / Registration

-- Each teacher will give practice assignments appropriate for each individual student.
+Each teacher will give practice assignments appropriate for each individual student.
 These assignments are designed to help the student progress in his/her study and make lessons productive and enjoyable.
 Students and their families are responsible for setting aside time at home for practice.
 While each teacher can advise students and parents about appropriate amounts of practice time and how to create a positive and distraction-free practice environment, Piano Pioneers students are expected to set aside a minimum of:15-20 minutes a day of practice (beginning students); 20-30 minutes a day of practice (students beyond the first year of lessons); 30-45 minutes a day of practice (students beyond the third year of lessons).